oashtari/pingpong/README.md

 * Also open the HTML file in your favorite browser, I prefer Chrome by Google.
 * Edit as you wish for your own use.

+## Program specifications

+Program will recognize non-number entries and alert for a fix.
+Input: “a”
+Output: alert "please enter a number"

+Program will convert number entered as a string into an integer.
+Input: "1"
+Output: 1

+Program will recognize entry number > 250 and alert for a number <=250.
+Input: “346”
+Output: alert "please enter a smaller number"

+Program will recognize entry number <= 250 and create a list of numbers from 1 up to entry number.
+Input: "5"
+Output: 1,2,3,4,5

+Program will recognize numbers divided by 3 and replace them with the word 'ping'.
+Input: "5"
+Output: 1,2,ping,4,5

+Program will recognize numbers divided by 5 and replace them with the word 'pong'.
+Input: "5"
+Output: 1,2,ping,4,pong

+Program will recognize numbers divided by 15 and replace them with the word 'pingpong'.
+Input: "15"
+Output: 1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14,pingpong

+Program will empty the results div so each submission leads to a new list of numbers of letters.
+Input: new number
+Output: new list of numbers and words

 ## Known Bugs

 None to my knowledge currently.